Dynamic Plugins

 Mark Extension Points as Dynamic

-The plugin's extension points must adhere to specific usage rules and then be declared ready for dynamic use explicitly.
+If a plugin defines its own custom extension points, they must adhere to specific usage rules and then be declared ready for dynamic use explicitly.

 Configurables Depending on Extension Points